-► Zooming out now to the excerpt at large, enharmonic resolutions of the V^7 chord into a Ger65 occur three times throughout the excerpt. ► In the first instance, shown in Example 3, an A7 chord in 156/4/6 resolves not to its expected D triad but rather to a tonic 64 harmony in Db major.4 Note the enharmonically spelled motive x in the bass at the double bar; the original A-G[#] is now spelled A-A^b in order to create this harmonic sleight of hand.
-Consult Example 3 as Clemens Krauss conducts the Bayreuth Orchestra in 1953; Ramón Vinay is Siegmund and Astrid Varnay is Brünnhilde.
+► Zooming out now to the excerpt at large, enharmonic resolutions of the V7 chord into a Ger56 occur three times throughout the excerpt. ► In the first instance, shown in Example 3, an A7 chord in 156/4/6 resolves not to its expected D triad but rather to a tonic $\frac{6}{4}$ harmony in Db major.4 Note the enharmonically spelled motive x in the bass at the double system of page 152.